Do You Have An International Trademark?

-We often get inquiries or calls from clients informing us they own the trademark registration in their home country, whether it be England, Canada, Australia, or more.
-The first question these business owners often ask is, “Do I need to register my trademark in the United States if I own the trademark in my country?”
+We often get inquiries or calls from clients informing us they own an international trademark registration in their home country.
+Whether it be England, Canada, Australia, or more.
+The first question these business owners often ask is: “Do I need to register my trademark in the United States if I own the trademark in my country?”
 The simple answer to this question is yes.
-If you live outside the United States and are planning to sell your product or service within the United States, you’ll want to seek trademark protection for your trademark within the United States.
+International entities that plan to sell products or services in the United States will want to seek trademark protection within the US.

-What if you haven’t yet received a registration yet, but you have filed an application for your trademark in your home country?
-This is still a good thing, and you can use the date you filed your application in your home country as the priority date for filing your application in the United States.
+What if you haven’t yet received your registration?
+You have filed an application for a trademark in your home country.
+This is still a good thing!
+You can use the date you filed your application in your home country as the priority date for filing your application in the United States.
 The only caveat here is that you have to file your United States Application within six months of you filing your application in another country.

-Figuring out the different processes of different countries can be daunting, and a much bigger challenge than you have time for as a business owner.
+Figuring out the different processes of different countries can be daunting.
+We understand this is a much bigger challenge than you have time for as a business owner.
 There is, one more option, for those who may be seeking trademark registrations in multiple countries.
 The Madrid Protocol, which was designed for the purpose of simplifying the international trademark registration process, is an international treaty that allows trademark applications seeking trademarks in multiple countries to file one application in the language of that applicant, that can then be submitted to a little more than 90 countries.

-So you may find yourself in a position where you are planning to sell your product into several different countries, and want to protect your brand in each of these.
+You may find yourself in a position where you are planning to sell your product into several different countries.
+You may also want to protect your brand in each of these countries.
 In these instances, filing under the Madrid Protocol may make sense for you.

-Here at MZJ, we handle international trademark matters every day and can help you navigate through these difficult subjects, no matter the country.
+Here at MZJ, we handle international trademark matters every day and can help you navigate through these difficult subjects.
 Contact us today for a free consultation.